 Having these documents organized by year and category will make the process much easier.
 For example, keep all your marketing expense receipts in one folder and your office supply receipts in another.
 This level of organization not only helps during an audit but also provides valuable insights for your ongoing business tax planning.

-Manage Your Records Digitally
+Tips for Managing Your Records Digitally

 Keeping paper records can quickly lead to overflowing file cabinets and lost receipts.
 Moving to a digital system is a smart way to keep your documents secure, organized, and easily accessible.
 You can scan paper receipts and save digital invoices and bank statements in clearly labeled folders on a cloud drive.
 This makes finding a specific document as simple as a quick search.